Paparazzi (2004 film): Plot

 Wendell arrives at his home where Bo confronts him with a baseball bat.
 In the morning, Bo puts the car back where it was at, and races to beat Burton, on his way to the house.
 Burton shows Bo a video taken by a camera in a button of Leonard's shirt on the movie set, and thinks someone planted the gun in Leonard's coat.
 Rex soon finds Wendell beaten to death, and Bo planted the bat in Rex's houseboat to frame him.

-Burton realizes traffic camera footage will prove what really happened at Bo's crash, along with the testimony of Emily, who was with Rex at the event, prompted by her guilt to come forward.
+After triggering a photo enforcement radar while driving, Burton realizes traffic camera footage will prove what really happened at Bo's crash, along with the testimony of Emily, who was with Rex at the event and was blackmailed to keep her mouth shut, prompted by her guilt to come forward.
 At Wendell's house, Burton notices the video feed from the cameras in Bo's house and Rex entering with a gun.
 Rex goes to Bo and Abby's bedroom and opens fire, only for Bo to hit Rex and throw him to the floor.

 Bo viciously beats Rex, gloating about how he got his revenge.
 Rex is finally arrested by Burton, adding to a charge that he had previously harassed and raped Emily, and a charge of killing Wendell.
-As Rex is led away, he's the one who's being relentlessly photographed by paparazzi.
+As Rex is led away, he's the one who's being relentlessly photographed by paparazzi's.
 One of them even asks Rex if he killed Kevin.
 Bo is enjoying watching the paparazzi give Rex a taste of his own medicine.
 With that, Rex and his crew are out of the lives of Bo and his family.

 Later, as Bo is finishing filming, he's called to the hospital, where Zach has awakened from his coma.
 Bo, Abby and Zach later attend at the premiere of Bo's newest film, a sequel to Adrenaline Force, and Abby is now pregnant with a girl.
 After the film, Bo meets the press out front, taking a paparazzi's jibe at him in his stride.